jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 Approximating
 $$ H(y_1,...,y_B | x_1,...,x_B, D_{train}) $$
-is not trivial, so refer to the paper for more implementation details.
+involves quite a bit of math and details, so refer to the paper for the details.

 ### Diverse mini-batch Active Learning *(an example of combing Uncertainty and Diversity Sampling)*